Kraven the Hunter: Marvel Zombies

-Kraven is seen on Marvel Zombies: Evil Evolution attacking the Marvel Apes along with other zombies, often hungry for human (or in this case, ape) flesh.
-He also makes a brief cameo appearance on Marvel Zombies: Dead Days, when the zombie Sinister Six attack Wolverine and Magneto.
-It is later revealed that he was actually infected by the Earth-Z zombie Sentry, thereby spreading the infection all over the dimension.

-Marvel Zombies Return

-In the first issue, he is seen with his Sinister Six teammates terrorizing Empire State University after the Kingpin hires them to distract a heist.
-When a zombified Spider-Man next comes to the dimension, he was zombified by the Zombie Spider-Man after he violently rips out his throat, as Spider-Man's efforts to resist his hunger were overwhelmed by the unique scent of Kraven's various jungle potions.
-As he next devours Peter's friends alongside the undead Sinister Six, the very-angry Zombie Spider-Man kills him.
+A zombified alternate universe variant of Kraven from Earth-2149 appears in Marvel Zombies.

 Old Man Logan

 In the pages of Old Man Logan that took place on Earth-21923, Kraven the Hunter was among the villains that took part in the elimination of the superheroes.
 During the fight in Manhattan, Kraven the Hunter emerged from the alley after the Punisher killed Electro.
 He sneaked up on the Punisher and stabbed him in the chest.

-In the pages of Old Man Hawkeye, which took place on Earth-807128 before the original "Old Man Logan" arc, there was a hunting group called the Killer Kravinoffs that use the hunting methods of Kraven the Hunter.
+In the pages of Old Man Hawkeye which took place on Earth-807128 before the original "Old Man Logan" arc, there was a hunting group called the Killer Kravinoffs that use the hunting methods of Kraven the Hunter.
 They consist of Vladlena Kravinoff and her unnamed brothers who seek to live up to the legacy of their grandfather.
 The Killer Kravinoffs catch up to Marshal Bullseye who trailed Hawkeye to Kree Haven where Abner Jenkins was hiding out in a Doombot factory.
 They reveal to Bullseye that the President Red Skull has placed a bounty on his head and that they have taken advantage of it due to them being hunters.
 Bullseye manages to slay the Killer Kravinoffs, though he was too wounded to continue his next attack on Hawkeye.

 Secret Warps

-In Warp World, where the universe was folded in half during the "Infinity Wars" storyline, Kraven was fused with Bushman.
+In Warp World where the universe was folded in half during the "Infinity Wars" storyline, Kraven was fused with Bushman.
 He is a villain of the superhero Aracknight (a fusion between Spider-Man and Moon Knight) and he is seen fighting the Ghost Panther (a fusion between Black Panther and Ghost Rider).

 Spider-Gwen

-In the Spider-Gwen universe, Kraven the Hunter is a known hunter.
-To catch Spider-Woman, police captain Frank Castle hired him.
+An alternate universe variant of Kraven from Earth-65 appears in Spider-Gwen.
+He was hired by Police Captain Frank Castle to catch Spider-Woman.